Priyani Jayasinghe

 Priyani Jayasinghe (ප්රියානි ජයසිංහ; 10 June 1967 – 8 July 2018) was a Sri Lankan singer and composer.
 One of the most popular artists in Sri Lanka, Jayasinghe has sung several popular songs of the Sinhala music industry including: Kandula Niwannam, Sundara Hadakata Dee and Aluth Sanda Awith.

 Personal life

 She was born on 10 June 1967 in Panadura, Sri Lanka.
 She completed education from Walana Mahanama Maha Vidyalaya, Panadura.
 Her uncle Rohana Weerasinghe is a musician and composer in Sri Lanka.

 She was married to Prabath Rasika Eaton, who later had a dispute with her.
 The couple had two sons.
-During her demise, she lived with her younger son Lochana Nimun, his wife Rashini Thakshila Fonseka and their baby, whereas her older son Loshitha Hasarel studied in Japan.
+During her demise, she lived with her younger son Lochana Nimuth Eaton, whereas her older son Loshitha Hasarel Eaton studied in Japan.
 Her husband worked as a cushion workshop assistant for many years.

 Although she has made a name for herself in the field as a popular singer, she is said to have received no support from her husband for her talent or for those activities.
 As a result, she was involved in music concerts and other art activities, nurtured her two children and fulfilled their responsibilities alone.